Perceptual Group Tokenizer: Building Perception with Iterative Grouping: Related works

 \textbf{Object discovery.} The perceptual grouping is essentially performing ``object and stuff'' discovery in the pixel space.
 It has broad connections with the early works in computer vision \citep{shi2000normalized, uijlings2013selective, levinshtein2013multiscale, arbelaez2014multiscale, pont2016multiscale}, the recent progress on object-centric representation \citep{burgess2019monet, locatello2020object, chang2022object, hinton2022represent, henaff2022object, culp2022testing, elsayed2022savi++}, and biological or neural mechanisms on perceptual grouping \citep{palmer2002perceptual, wagemans2012century, herzog2018perceptual, kim2019disentangling}.
-Despite the early popularity of perceptual grouping methods on various computer vision tasks \citep{shi2000normalized, uijlings2013selective, levinshtein2013multiscale, krahenbuhl2011efficient}, it does not attract strong attention until several recent works which apply it as a side component on top of another main backbone \citep{seitzer2022bridging, liu2022dynamic, xu2022groupvit, ke2022cast}.
-Some relevant works demonstrate alternative possibilities in architecture design, but only uses cross attention without refining patch feature space \citep{jaegle2021perceiver}, or apply it on diffusion tasks \citep{jabri2022scalable}.
+Despite the early popularity of perceptual grouping methods on various computer vision tasks \citep{shi2000normalized, uijlings2013selective, levinshtein2013multiscale, krahenbuhl2011efficient}, it has not attracted significant attention until several recent works that apply it as a side component on top of another main backbone \citep{seitzer2022bridging, liu2022dynamic, xu2022groupvit, ke2022cast}.
+Some relevant works demonstrate alternative possibilities in architecture design, but only uses cross attention without refining the patch feature space \citep{jaegle2021perceiver}, or apply it on diffusion tasks \citep{jabri2022scalable}.
 Other methods also attempt to use ad-hoc sparsification methods on top of ViT \citep{rao2021dynamicvit, yin2022vit, bolya2023token} for efficiency and are orthogonal to our work.
 A most related work \citep{ma2023image} focuses on supervised learning and relies on fixed-center pooling and less standard operations.
-In our proposed model, we adopt close designs with ViT except for self attention, and highlight several key technical contributions, including multi-grouping with multi-seeding, adaptive computation without re-training, and other design choices for self-supervised representation learning.
+In our proposed model, we adopt a design as ViT except for self attention, and highlight several key technical contributions, including multi-grouping with multi-seeding, adaptive computation without re-training, and other design choices for self-supervised representation learning.